MyZenKey/sp-sdk-ios/README.md

 ## 8.0 Error Handling

 `AuthorizationError` defines the `code`, `description` and `errorType` to help the developer debug the error or present a description to the user.
 The `errorType` is of type `ErrorType` which identifies a class of error during the Authorization flow, such as`invalidRequest` or `requestDenied`.
+When creating a recovery suggestion or diagnosing an issue, the error's `code` and `description` can help provide context and a possible remedy.

 The developer can include further information, with `code` adding context for the origin of the error, `description` a possible explanation and possible remedy.

 The following table summarizes the `AuthorizationError` error types and potential recovery suggestions for each.